 The turbulent diffusion scheme (Chapter 3) represents the vertical exchange of heat, momentum and moisture through sub-grid scale turbulence.
 The vertical turbulent transport is treated differently in the surface layer and above.
 In the surface layer, the turbulence fluxes are computed using a first order K-diffusion closure based on the Monin-Obukhov (MO) similarity theory.
 Above the surface layer a K-diffusion turbulence closure is used everywhere, except for unstable boundary layers where an Eddy-Diffusivity Mass-Flux (EDMF) framework is applied, to represent the non-local boundary layer eddy fluxes (Köhler et al., 2011).
-The scheme is written in moist conserved variables (liquid static energy and total water) and predicts total water variance.
-A total water distribution function is used to convert from the moist conserved variables to the prognostic cloud variables (liquid/ice water content and cloud fraction), but only for the treatment of stratocumulus.
+The scheme is written in moist conserved variables (liquid static energy and total water).
 Convective clouds are treated separately by the shallow convection scheme.